 1. General Description of Projection

-The projection of accumulated deficiencies shall be made ignoring federal income tax and reflect the dynamics of the expected cash flows for the entire group of contracts, reflecting all product features—including the guarantees provided under the contracts.
+The projection of accumulated deficiencies shall be made ignoring federal income tax in both cash flows and discount rates and reflect the dynamics of the expected cash flows for the entire group of contracts, reflecting all product features, including any guarantees provided under the contracts.
 Insurance company expenses (including overhead and investment expense), fund expenses, contractual fees and charges, revenue-sharing income received by the company (net of applicable expenses), and cash flows associated with any reinsurance or hedging instruments are to be reflected on a basis consistent with the requirements herein.
 Cash flows from any fixed account options also shall be included.
 Any market value adjustment assessed on projected withdrawals or surrenders also shall be included (whether or not the cash surrender value reflects market value adjustments).
-Throughout the projection, where estimates are used, such estimates shall be on a prudent estimate basis.Federal income tax shall not be included in the projection of accumulated deficiencies.
+Throughout the projection, all assumptions shall be determined based on the requirements herein.
+Accumulated deficiencies shall be determined at the end of each projection year as the sum of the accumulated deficiencies for all contracts within each model segment.

+Guidance Note: Section 4.A.1. requires market value adjustments on liability cash flows to be reflected because, in a cash flow model, assets are assumed to be liquidated at market value to cover the cash outflow of the cash surrender; therefore, inclusion of the market value adjustment aligns the asset and liability cash flows.
+This may differ from the treatment of MVAs in the definition of Cash Surrender Value (Section 1.D) which defines the statutory reserve floor for which the values must be aligned with the annual statement value of the assets.

 2. Grouping of Variable Funds and Subaccounts

 The portion of the starting asset amount held in the separate account represented by the variable funds and the corresponding account values may be grouped for modeling using an approach that recognizes the investment guidelines and objectives of the funds.
-In assigning each variable fund and the variable subaccounts to a grouping for projection purposes, the fundamental characteristics of the fund shall be reflected, and the parameters shall have the appropriate relationship to the required calibration points of the S&P 500.
+In assigning each variable fund and the variable subaccounts to a grouping for projection purposes, the fundamental characteristics of the fund shall be reflected, and the parameters shall have the appropriate relationship to the stochastically generated projection scenarios described in Section 8.
 The grouping shall reflect characteristics of the efficient frontier (i.e., returns generally cannot be increased without assuming additional risk).

-An appropriate proxy for each variable subaccount shall be designed in order to develop the investment return paths.
+An appropriate proxy fund for each variable subaccount shall be designed in order to develop the investment return paths.
 The development of the scenarios for the proxy funds is a fundamental step in the modeling and can have a significant impact on results.
-As such, the actuary must map each variable account to an appropriately crafted proxy fund normally expressed as a linear combination of recognized market indices (or sub-indices).
+As such, the company must map each variable account to an appropriately crafted proxy fund normally expressed as a linear combination of recognized market indices, sub-indices or funds.

-3. Grouping of Contracts
+3. Model Cells

-Projections may be performed for each contract in force on the date of valuation or by grouping contracts into representative cells of model plans using all characteristics and criteria having a material impact on the size of the reserve.
-Grouping shall be the responsibility of the actuary but may not be done in a manner that intentionally understates the resulting reserve.
+Projections may be performed for each contract in force on the date of valuation or by assigning contracts into representative cells of model plans using all characteristics and criteria having a material impact on the size of the reserve.
+Assigning contracts to model cells may not be done in a manner that intentionally understates the resulting reserve.

 4. Modeling of Hedges